-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: 1 Identify constraints for discretizing continuous time signal C1 PLO1 2 Analyze discrete signals using Fourier series, Fourier transforms, and z-transform techniques and should have understanding of formulating and optimizing analysis techniques C4 PLO4 3 Design and Analyze discrete-time systems with the help of various techniques (difference equation, convolution and frequency domain techniques) C6 PLO3 4 Practice experimental verification of the analytical and design techniques developed for discrete time signals and systems. Р3 PLO4 5 Classify discrete-time systems with the help of various techniques (difference equation, convolution and frequency domain techniques) A4 PLO11 EMARK KS (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: 1 Identify constraints for discretizing continuous time signal C1 PLO1 2 Analyze discrete signals using Fourier series, Fourier transforms, and z-transform techniques and should have understanding of formulating and optimizing analysis techniques C4 PLO4 3 Design and Analyze discrete-time systems with the help of various techniques (difference equation, convolution and frequency domain techniques) C6 PLO3 4 Practice experimental verification of the analytical and design techniques developed for discrete time signals and systems. Р3 PLO4 5 Classify discrete-time systems with the help of various techniques (difference equation, convolution and frequency domain techniques) A4 PLO11 REMARK (S (if any):

-COURSE CODE& TITLE CREDIT HOURS SEMESTER EE-359 & Electrical Power Distribution and Utilization □ SPRING ■ FALL TH ■3 □2 □1 □0 PR □3 □2 ■1 □0 APPLIED FROM PREREQUISITE COURSE(S) DATE OF COURSE CONTENT APPROVAL BATCH Nil 2018 2017
+COURSE CODE& TITLE SEMESTER CREDIT HOURS

+EE-359 & Electrical Power Distribution and Utilization ☐ SPRING ■ FALL TH ■3 □2 □1 □0

+PR □3 □2 ■1 □0

+PREREQUISITE COURSE(S) DATE OF COURSE APPLIED FROM

+Nil CONTENT APPROVAL BATCH

+2017 2018